Pre & Post Care for Lip Enhancement

 • You may apply an ice pack (which must be protected with a wet barrier film of paper toweling, towel, or cloth) for 10-minute intervals for the first 48 hours.
 Ice may be applied every hour or so if desired.
 Do not put ice directly on the area.

-• You may wear lipstick, lip gloss, and chapstick after 10 days, make sure the tube of lip product is new.
+• You may wear lipstick, lip gloss, and chapstick after 10 days, and make sure the tube of the lip product is new.

 • Sleeping slightly elevated will help prevent swelling.
 It’s recommended to sleep on your back on a satin pillowcase.
 If the pillowcase is not satin, you may also wrap your pillowcase at night and replace it with a fresh wrap in the morning.
 This keeps pigment from sticking to the pillowcase at night.